Eye94Mask/TwinsRemote/README_EN.md

 This project originally started as a system built for the developer and their twin brother to play games remotely together.

-The name "Twins Remote Play" comes from:
+The name "Twins Remote" comes from:

 * The original use case between twins
 * The goal of making two distant PCs feel as synchronized as possible